 Loyola Faculty & Staff Opinion Survey

-New to the 2015 survey administration was the inclusions of the Health Science Division and Loyolans at the Cuneo Mansion and Gardens and the Retreat and Ecology Campus.
-All full-time faculty and full-time and part-time staff that were hired prior to February 9, 2015 were encouraged to participate.
+New to the 2015 survey administration were the inclusions of the Health Science Division, Loyolans at the Cuneo Mansion and Gardens, and the Retreat and Ecology Campus.
+All full-time faculty and full-time and part-time staff hired prior to February 9, 2015 were encouraged to participate.

 Once again, the University partnered with Towers Watson, an internationally recognized vendor of organizational development services, to administer the survey.